MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/object-properties.md

 The  **Object** properties provide general information about objects contained in the Navigation Pane.

+> [!NOTE]
- **Note**  The  **Object** properties are available for all objects in a Microsoft Access database and only for forms, macros, modules, and reports in an Access project (.adp).
+> The  **Object** properties are available for all objects in a Microsoft Access database and only for forms, macros, modules, and reports in an Access project (.adp).

 ## Setting